Marijuana is one of the world's most commonly used psychoactive drug.Last updated: June 1, 2018

 In 500 BCE, marijuana was grown as a herbal medicine in Central and South Asia.
 It was traded around the world (Europe, Africa, Americas) and used for hemp.
 Hemp of course made up clothing and textiles, but also sails and rope.

-In regards to the psychoactive properties of marijuana, it’s difficult to pinpoint the exact date, but there’s evidence that multiple cultures possessed some knowledge of the psychoactive elements.
-Various cultures left behind evidence of burnt cannabis seeds in religious.
+In regards to the psychoactive properties of marijuana, it’s difficult to pinpoint the exact date, but there’s evidence that multiple cultures possessed some knowledge of the psychoactive nature of marijuana.
+Various cultures left behind evidence of burnt cannabis seeds in religious rituals.
 While the amount of THC was nominal compared to modern day marijuana, it’s speculated that some plants were bred to enhance the psychoactive effects for the shamanic rituals.

 There is some evidence to suggest that Muslims in India around 1123 CE used marijuana recreationally.
-As alcohol use was banned by their religious practice, there is a published pamphlet in Cairo accusing Muslims of being “hashish-eaters”.
+This might have been related to alcohol use being banned by their religious practice.
+There is a published pamphlet in Cairo accusing Muslims of being “hashish-eaters”.
 It’s interesting to note that up until the 1500s it appears as though hashish was consumed as an edible as opposed to smoked.

 One of the first physicians to write extensively on marijuana was Jacques-Joseph Moreau in 1836-1840.
 Moreau wrote at length about the drug and its psychoactive properties while serving as a medical officer in Bengal.